wojtask/clrs4e-solutions/README.md

 significant number of new exercises.
 Also, I noticed that certain solutions are not of the highest quality, e.g., some of them are incorrect, incomplete, or just far from elegance.
-Nevertheless, these pieces of work were sources of inspiration for me, presented different approaches and perspectives.
+Nevertheless, these pieces of work were sources of inspiration for me, and showed different approaches and perspectives.
 When relying on the ideas from them, I always aimed to rework the solutions by introducing necessary fixes and improvements, or just polishing them.